1973 Israeli raid in Lebanon

-The 1973 Israeli raid in Lebanon (also known as Operation Spring of Youth in Hebrew or the Verdun massacre in Arabic) took place on the night of April 9 and early morning of April 10, 1973, when Israeli army special forces units attacked several Palestine Liberation Organization (PLO) targets in Beirut and Sidon, Lebanon.
-The operation is generally considered to have been part of Operation Wrath of God, Israel's retaliation for the Munich massacre at the 1972 Summer Olympics.
+On the night of April 9 and early morning of April 10, 1973, Israeli army special forces units attacked several Palestine Liberation Organization (PLO) targets in Beirut and Sidon, Lebanon.
+The attack, known as Operation Spring of Youth, is generally considered to have been part of Operation Wrath of God, Israel's retaliation for the Munich massacre at the 1972 Summer Olympics.

 The Israeli troops arrived at the Lebanese beaches on speedboats launched from missile boats offshore.
 Mossad agents awaited the forces on the beaches with cars rented the previous day, and then drove them to their targets and later back to the beaches for extraction.

 During the operation, three of the highest-level PLO leaders, surprised at home, were killed, along with other PLO members.
 Several Lebanese security people and civilian neighbors were also killed, as were two of the Israeli soldiers.

 Background

 In October 1972, Israel obtained intelligence on the home addresses of three top PLO officials in Beirut: